Planning for Care

 End of Life Aid Skills for Everyone (EASE)

-EASE Online is a five-week course which is delivered via MS Teams and the learning platform Moodle.
-It is open to all staff across NHS, HSCP, Primary Care, Care Homes and third sectors and members of the public – the course is designed to enable people to be more comfortable and confident supporting family and community members with issues they face during dying, death and bereavement.
+EASE four-week course which is delivered either in person or online via MS Teams and the learning platform Moodle.
+The course is designed to enable people to be more comfortable and confident supporting family and community members with issues they face during dying, death and bereavement.
 The course has been developed by the Scottish Partnership for Palliative Care.

 This is not a clinical skills course and participants do not need to have any prior knowledge or experience of death, dying and bereavement.